linode/apl-core/README.md

 <h3 align="center">Announcement 👇👇</h3>
 <h3 align="center">
-As of May 8 2024, Otomi has been acquired by Akamai.
+Otomi has been acquired by <a href="https://www.linode.com/otomi/">Akamai</a>.
 We believe that with Akamai’s support and resources, we can create an even more powerful Kubernetes application platform.
 More details will follow later this year.
 <br></br>
 </h3>